Ameengabr/Data_Analysis_Projects/NYC Taxi Ride Analysis (Business Case)/README.md

-# Automatidata x NYC Taxi & Limousine Commission: Fare Estimation Project
+# Automatidata NYC Taxi & Limousine Commission: Fare Estimation Project

 The project demonstrates the use of the **PACE workflow (Plan → Analyze → Construct → Execute)** to design a strategy for building a **taxi fare estimation model** for the **New York City Taxi and Limousine Commission (TLC)**.